ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/fields.rst

      - Type
      - Required for Creation?
      - Updatable?
+   * - customTqlTimeout
+     - The maximum amount of time, in milliseconds, that ThreatConnect Query Language (TQL) queries made by the user will be allowed to run before timing out
+     - Integer
+     - FALSE
+     - TRUE
    * - disabled
      - Determines whether the user's account is disabled
      - Boolean